+Figure 6 – Connected stadiums: fan experience going beyond stadiums (source: Ericsson)

 which are interesting for any city in the world that is looking for provable concepts and solutions.
 Research done by Frost & Sullivan for IBM leads to the conclusion that the smart city market in 2020 could be as big as 1.565 trillion USD.
+MarketsAndMarkets estimates that smart stadium market will grow from USD 4.62 Billion in 2016 to USD 17.32 Billion by 2021, at a Compound Annual Growth Rate (CAGR) of 30.2% during the period 2016–2021, with the global event management software market projected to grow from USD 5.88 Billion in 2016 to USD 11.06 Billion by 2022, at a Compound Annual Growth Rate (CAGR) of 11.6% during the period 2016–2022.
 As mobile networks become more capable of delivering video, media orchestration technology will make an impact in or near the event venue or live act itself, beyond its use in the home, into the emerging market of the “Connected Venue/Stadium”.

-Smart building environments are spreading all over the world since the beginning of the new millennium.
-However, people mostly focus on the sensors, actuators and their orchestration rather than on rich media orchestration to establish a smart habitat..
-A study at The Atlantic Magazine shows that Turkey is in the Top 20 over the globe and in the Top 5 in Europe for daily distribution of screen minutes (figure 6).

 Live Events Services

 Live streaming is hot and has undergone an explosive growth in the past years.
 Still, this growth has not come to an ending yet, with the lower end of the market not being addressed so far.
 High end events can afford the required camera equipment and upstream bandwidths to deliver their experience in the cloud for streaming.
 At the lower end, smartphone manufacturers have recently launched mobiles with decent quality cameras, allowing many people to shoot and contribute to the live streaming of everyday events, like youth sports, small festivals and so forth.
 The market opportunity in live video streaming is multi-fold, but is certainly driven by advertising values.
 Marketeers start to value the power of live streaming, and live streams currently dominate ad view growth.
 The market opportunity at the high end side runs into the billions of euros, and will be complemented by a lower end segment as soon as streaming service providers achieve a level of maturity when it comes to user analytics and profiling.